Estimated read time: 56 minutes, 5 seconds

 Matt Marcum

 Great.
 And then another question coming in from from Christian Wolf.
 Let’s see here.
 As the founder of a SaaS startup that has international customers from multiple countries.
-Why should I use FastSpring instead of Paddle what makes the FastSpring service more valuable than paddles?
+Why should I use FastSpring instead of Paddle?
+What makes the FastSpring service more valuable than Paddle’s?

 Nathan Collier

 I’ll take this one.
 Is Paddle is also a merchant of record.
 And we will gladly speak to you about how how we’re different than Paddle we we need to take a good look at what you’re doing and what your services are and what your business operations are to give a much better answer to that.
-So just anywhere on fast green.com If you click the button in the top, be happy to chat with you about that more to see if if we’re a good fit for your specific situation.
+So just anywhere on FastSpring.com If you click the button in the top, be happy to chat with you about that more to see if if we’re a good fit for your specific situation.

 Rachel Harding